-Type 1 diabetes happens when the body does not make enough insulin to move glucose from the blood to the cells.
-This causes it to build up in the blood instead of being used by the cells for energy.
+Type 1 diabetes happens when the body does not make enough insulin.
+Insulin is made in the pancreas.
+It helps to move glucose out of the blood and into cells.
+The cells need this glucose for energy.

 Copyright © Nucleus Medical Media, Inc.

-It is more common in children and young adults, but it can happen at any age.
+Type 1 most often appears in children and young adults.
 It is also more common in people who have family members with it.

 Symptoms may be:

 Ketoacidosis can happen when a person’s glucose gets very high.
 It can be deadly if it is not treated right away.

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 A blood test will show the glucose levels.
 Levels higher than normal levels show diabetes.
 The blood may be tested with a finger prick and confirmed with blood sent to a lab.
 The lab can also look for:

 The goal is to keep blood glucose levels at close to normal levels.
 The health care team and patient will work together to make a plan for control.
 The plan may change over time but focus on keeping blood glucose balanced and decreasing the risk of problems.
 Treatment includes a combination of medicine and healthy habits:

 All people with type 1 need to take insulin.
 It will replace the insulin that their body does not make.
 It can be given by injection, inhaler, or by a pump that gives it in small amounts during the day.
 The amount will need to be balanced based on activity and food for the day.
 Too much insulin can cause problems.
 It can lead to very low levels of glucose called hypoglycemia.
 A diabetes plan and education can keep these events low.

 Pamlintide may be used if insulin alone is not enough.
 It may help those who are having a hard time with blood glucose control after eating.